Table of Contents[Hide][Show]

 New York City

-The Rockefeller Center Christmas Tree lights up on Wednesday, November 30, and will remain lit through January 2023 from 5:30 p.m. to midnight.
-On Christmas Day, December 25, the tree will be lit all 24 hours, and it will be lit from 6-9 p.m. on New Year’s Eve, December 31.
+The Rockefeller Center Christmas Tree lights up on Wednesday, December 4, and will remain lit through mid-January from 5 p.m. to midnight.
+It will be lit all 24 hours of Christmas Day and from 5 a.m. – 9 p.m. on New Year’s Eve.

 North Pole

-Where could be better to see Christmas lights than in a town in upstate New York, CALLED North Pole!
+Where could be better to see Christmas lights than in a town in upstate New York, called North Pole!
 The annual Village of Lights display at Santa’s Workshop features Christmas lights, caroling, a Nativity Pageant presentation, marshmallows roasting over an open fire and reindeer feeding.
-You can see them on December 4, 11, 18-23 & 26-30, 2022, beginning at 4:30 p.m.
-The entrance closes at 7:00 p.m.
+You can see them on December 1, 8, and 15 – 21, 2024, beginning at 4:30 p.m.
+The entrance closes at 7 p.m.

 Syracuse

-It gets cold in upstate New York, but you can stay warm in your car at the drive-thru Lights on the Lake.
-The 30th annual event is open November 14, 2022-January 13, 2023, from 5-10 p.m.
+It gets super cold in upstate New York, but you can stay warm in your car at the drive-thru Lights on the Lake.
+The 31st annual event is open November 18, 2024 – January 13, 2025, from 5-10 p.m.
 The two-mile winter extravaganza includes a radio accompaniment.
 There is a Land of Oz and Fantasy Forest.
-Admission is by the carload; $6 on Monday and Tuesday, $10 Wednesday and Thursday, and $20 Friday – Sunday.
+Admission is by the carload; $10 on Monday – Thursday, and $20 Friday – Sunday.
+They must be purchased in advance.

 Westchester

-The 6th annual Winter Wonderland will transform the Kensico Dam Plaza in Valhalla with more than 2.5 million LED lights set to holiday music.
+The 8th annual Winter Wonderland will transform the Kensico Dam Plaza in Valhalla with more than 2.5 million LED lights set to holiday music.
 The 1.2-mile drive-through extravaganza includes light displays, characters, music and Santa.
-Winter Wonderland opens November 25, 2022 and runs on select nights through January 1, 2023.
-The attraction opens at 6 p.m.
-Monday-Friday and 5 p.m. on weekends.
+New this year: The Ice Queen in her Ice House, a 125-foot pixel wall of lights, and an app to download in order to hear stories about each of the displays.
+Winter Wonderland opens November 23, 2025 and runs through December 31.
+The light display opens each day at 5 p.m.
+It costs $37 per car.

 Sweet Holiday Spirit in Pennsylvania